-The Department of Education and Early Development (DEED) administers (SDRP) which was created by law in 1970.
-The SDRP allows municipalities to apply, and if structured correctly be eligible for reimbursement on up to 100% of the debt service on general obligation bonds issued for school construction.
+The Department of Education and Early Development (DEED) administers the SDRP which was created by law in 1970.
+The SDRP allows municipalities to apply, and if structured correctly, be eligible for reimbursement on up to 100% of the debt service on general obligation bonds issued for school construction.
 All underlying municipal bonds are required to be authorized as general obligation bonds of the municipality, providing the ultimate source of payment commitment.
+On April 7, 2015, Senate Bill 64 passed into law, which rescinded approvals for any application for bond debt reimbursement made by a municipality for school construction or major maintenance for indebtedness authorized by the qualified voters of the municipality on or after January 1, 2015 (retroactive from SB64 passage date), but before July 1, 2020.
+On March 24, 2020, House Bill 106 passed into law, which extended the moratorium from July 1, 2020, through July 1, 2025.

 Since 1983, the SDRP has been partially funded ten times, most recently in fiscal year 2017 at approximately 79 percent of the authorized amount, in fiscal year 2020 at 50 percent of the authorized amount, in fiscal year 2021 at zero percent of the authorized amount, and then in fiscal year 2022 at approximately 42 percent of the authorized amount.
+The enacted fiscal year 2025 budget included a fully funded SDRP and TIDSRA, and in addition, a fiscal year 2022 supplemental appropriation offset prior year reductions in the SDRP for fiscal year 2017 and fiscal years 2020 through 2022.

 The Department of Transportation and Public Facilities (DOTPF) and the Alaska Energy Authority (AEA) administers the TIDSRA which was created by law in 2002.
-The program currently includes University of Alaska revenue bonds, seven municipalities' general obligation bonds, and two electric associations' revenue bonds.
+The program currently includes University of Alaska revenue bonds, six municipalities' general obligation bonds, and one electric association revenue bond.
 The program provides for 100% reimbursement of a limited number of municipal transportation and infrastructure related projects.
 The underlying municipal bonds are issued as either general obligation bonds or utility revenue bonds providing the ultimate source of payment commitment.
 This was a one-time authorization and no additional authorizations have been proposed.
 Other than certain reimbursements for the University of Alaska, no funding was provided in the fiscal year 2020 through 2022 budgets.
+The enacted fiscal year 2025 budget included a fully funded TIDSRA.

-While the SDRP and the TIDSRA have been partially funded or not funded in fiscal years 2020-2022, the statutorily allowed reimbursements are still reflected as state subject to appropriation obligations in historical fiscal year balances and future year payment commitments within this publication.
-The fiscal year 2023 budget included a fully funded SDRP and TIDSRA, and in addition, appropriations to offset prior year reductions in the SDRP in fiscal year 2017 and in fiscal years 2020 through 2022.
+While the SDRP and the TIDSRA have been partially funded or not funded in certain fiscal years, the statutorily allowed reimbursements are still reflected as state subject to appropriation obligations in historical fiscal year balances and future year payment commitments within this publication.

-At June 30, 2022, state supported municipal debt was approximately \$457.0 million as shown in Table 1.1.
+As of June 30, 2024, state supported municipal debt was approximately \$379.1 million as shown in Table 1.1.
+This is a decrease of \$65.7 million from June 30, 2023.
+The decrease is attributed to debt retirement during the fiscal year.